tsuzzy/CMSC6950_Project/README.md

 ## Software setup

 ### Install conda
-Though the latest Python version is already 3.9.x when writing this document, conda with Python-3.8.x environment is more recommanded in terms of to be compatible with the Visualization Tool Kit (VTK), which will be introduced and fixed later.
+Though the latest Python version is already 3.9.x when writing this document, conda with Python-3.8.x environment is more recommanded in terms of to be compatible with the Visualization Toolkit (VTK), which will be introduced later.

 ### Install Capytaine
 After setting up conda, install the Capytaine module by: